hard-engineering/sloucher/README.md

 # Sloucher

 Native macOS menu-bar posture coach built from `SPEC.md`.
+On the Mac App Store it's listed as **Sloucher - Fix your Hump**.

 ## Run

 Open `Sloucher.xcodeproj` in Xcode, select the `Sloucher` scheme, and run it.
 The app has no Dock icon; it appears in the menu bar.

-On first launch, allow camera and notification permissions, then click **Calibrate** while sitting upright.
+On first launch, the **Set Up Sloucher** window asks for camera access (required for posture detection).
+Grant it, then click the `Sloucher` menu-bar item and press **Calibrate** while sitting upright.
+Notifications are optional - if they're off, nudges still work via sound and a soft screen glow.

-## Direct Download Release
+## Releases

-Direct-download distribution uses a signed, notarized `.dmg`.
-See `docs/DIRECT_DISTRIBUTION.md` for the Developer ID, notarization, packaging, and QA steps.
+- **Mac App Store** - sandboxed archive with the camera entitlement and a bundled privacy manifest. v0.1.0 has been submitted for review.
+Build and upload steps are in `docs/APP_STORE.md`.

-Sloucher processes camera frames on-device.
-See `PRIVACY.md` for the privacy summary.
+- **Direct download** - signed, notarized `.dmg` via Developer ID.
+Steps in `docs/DIRECT_DISTRIBUTION.md`.

-## Mac App Store Release
+## Privacy

-The Mac App Store path uses a sandboxed archive with camera entitlement and a bundled privacy manifest.
-See `docs/APP_STORE.md`.
+Sloucher processes camera frames on-device with Apple's Vision framework and uploads nothing.
+See `PRIVACY.md` for the summary, or the public policy at https://hard-engineering.github.io/sloucher-site/privacy.html.